 What causes mold in hotels?

 Mold is present in almost every environment and although its occurrence is natural and does not represent direct harm, the dissemination of its colonies can induce to several health issues due to intense or prolonged exposure to mold.
-In hotel rooms, presence of moist areas and damp spots in the room can lead to the promotion of mold growth.
+In hotel rooms, the presence of moist areas and damp spots in the room can lead to the promotion of mold growth.
 One of the most problematic factors of hotels when it comes to humidity is the common favoring of sensible cooling systems that are highly effective in cooling the air, while not necessarily dehumidifying it.

 Where can it be found?

-In hotels, mold will be typically found under carpet that presents damp areas, behind wallpaper in rooms that have been submitted to some sort of flooding and within pipes and air conditioning systems that have presented dampening and gone unnoticed.
+In hotels, mold will be typically found under the carpet that presents damp areas, behind wallpaper in rooms that have been submitted to some sort of flooding and within pipes and air conditioning systems that have presented dampening and gone unnoticed.
 More concerningly, since hotel rooms present a high flow of people and the activities and incidents inside the room is hard to keep track of, mold might be growing in areas unnoticed for several months before it becomes visible to naked eye and in the meantime, guests are constantly exposed to mold and subjected to the health risks involved with this exposure.

 What are the health effects mold could have?

 Exposure to mold for short periods can cause mild allergic reactions such as nasal congestion, cough, irritation of the throat, eye and skin.
 In some more sensitive individuals, mold can cause asthma attack and increase the risk of other respiratory symptoms.
-Due to the toxins presented in the mold spores, mold can induce other neurological effects such as depression, anxiety and trembling, besides dizziness, confusion and memory loss.
+Due to the toxins presented in the mold spores, mold can induce other neurological effects such as depression, anxiety, and trembling, besides dizziness, confusion, and memory loss.

 Long term exposure to mold, on the other hand, has positively associated mold with pulmonary fibrosis, which can further lead to scarring of the lungs and develop into lung cancer.
 However, symptoms that resemble flu and colds are most commonly seen.